-With a Web-based (Internet Explorer or Netscape® Navigator) utility, it is easy to configure and manage the TL-WR940N Wireless N Router.
-The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser.
+With a Web-based utility, it is easy to configure and manage the TL-WR743ND 150Mbps Wireless AP/Client Router.
+The Web-based utility can be used on any Windows, Macintosh or UNIX OS with a Web browser, such as Microsoft Internet Explorer, Mozilla Firefox or Apple Safari.

-To access the configuration utility, open a web-browser and type in the default address http://tplinklogin.net in the address field of the browser.
+1. To access the configuration utility, open a web-browser and type in the default address http://tplinklogin.net in the address field of the browser.

-Figure 3-3 Login the Router
+Figure 3-3 Log in the Router